T

 Activities

-Free parks (Stanley Park), beaches, and affordable museums.
+Free parks (Stanley Park), beaches, window shopping, and inexpensive museums.

 Misc